ColleagueRiley/RSGL/README.md

   Raylib and it's community seems to have a very simular view of what a good GUI library should be like as RSGL does.
 So thank you Raylib for showing me that RSGL is not alone.

   However, some newer additions were inspired by Raylib including it's modular design, RLGL (which RGL is based on) and verbos examples.

+  Why use RSGL instead of Raylib?
+RSGL has more dynamic features than raylib and is more lightweight than raylib.\
+  RSGL's dependencies are also very lightweight and modular as compared to Raylib's which are bloated in one way or the other.

 # Eima
   Since I started RSGL, ![Eima](https://github.com/EimaMei) has helped boost the morale of the project, has helped with coming up with ideas for the project, has helped when debating new featues of the project